 HIPS 17402/HIST 17402 Science, Culture, and Society in Western Civilization II: History of Medicine 1 (P. Rossi) Taking these courses in sequence is recommended but not required.
 This sequence meets the general education requirement in civilization studies.
 This three-quarter sequence focuses on the origins and development of science in the West.
 Our aim is to trace the evolution of the biological, psychological, natural, and mathematical sciences as they emerge from the cultural and social matrix of their periods and, in turn, affect culture and society.
 This course examines the history of medicine from the Renaissance through the end of the eighteenth century, when many features of medicine that we now consider "modern" were coming into being.
 Topics include the history of anatomy and physiology, including Vesalius and Harvey; the history of relations between doctors and patients, including traditional medical practitioners and midwives; and the changing nature of the hospital.

-HIPS 17403/HIST 17403 Science, Culture, and Society in Western Civilization II: Early Modern Period (R. Richards) Taking these courses in sequence is recommended but not required.
+HIPS 17403/HIST 17403 Science, Culture, and Society in Western Civilization II: Early Modern Science (R. Richards) Taking these courses in sequence is recommended but not required.
 This sequence meets the general education requirement in civilization studies.
 This three-quarter sequence focuses on the origins and development of science in the West.

 HIPS 17504/HIST 17504 Science, Culture, and Society in Western Civilization III: The Environment (F. Albritton Jonsson) Taking these courses in sequence is recommended but not required.
 This sequence meets the general education requirement in civilization studies.
 This three-quarter sequence focuses on the origins and development of science in the West.
 This course will chart the development of modern science and technology with special reference to the environment and energy.
 Major themes include empire and environmental change, romanticism and conservation, science in the industrial revolution, energy in science and industry, the debates about the limits to growth, the rise of ecology, the Cold War development of climate science, and the emergence of modern environmentalism.
 We end with the science of the Anthropocene.